HJohnRoss/PokeOrUs/README.md

 <h3 align="center">Poké Or Us</h3>

   <p align="center">
-    This is a MVP of a website where users can favorite theyre favorite pokémon and buy merch of theyre favorite pokémon, this project was my first and definetly not my last, I used this project to learn Stripe API so I could implimant it in a bigger scale project later on.
-It uses a many to many relationship with flask with users being able to like theyre favorite pokémon and show the users favorite pokémon
+    This is a MVP of a website where users can favorite their favorite pokémon and buy merch of their favorite pokémon, this project was my first and definetly not my last, I used this project to learn Stripe API so I could implimant it in a bigger scale project later on.
+It uses a many to many relationship with flask with users being able to like their favorite pokémon and show the users favorite pokémon
   </p>
 </div>